mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 // 5 7
 {% endhighlight %}

-The exemplifies the basic idea, but this should get wrapped up in a struct...and here is where the complications lie.
+This exemplifies the basic idea, but this should get wrapped up in a struct for convenience...and here is where the complications lie.

 {% highlight c %}
 struct Bag {